-The staff at Our Lady of Dolours successfully navigated the ongoing challenges of teaching online during Home Based Learning (HBL) and the professional development to build capacity of teachers to effectively use digital technologies continued throughout the remainder of 2021.
-The period of HBL provided deep learning experiences and innovative ways of navigating new online teaching strategies and pedagogies.
-The online teaching strategies and the inclusion of ICLT continued to be authentically integrated across all Key Learning Areas that heightened engagement, challenge and critical and creative thinking throughout the remainder of 2021.
+The staff at Our Lady of Dolours successfully navigated the ongoing changes to the nature of schools created by Covid and the professional development initiated during this time to build capacity of teachers to effectively use digital technologies continued throughout the remainder of 2022.
+The learning from using digital technologies continued to be authentically integrated across all key learning areas.
+Staff continued to provide deep learning experiences and innovative ways of navigating innovative ICLT strategies and pedagogies to heighten engagement, provide challenge and promote critical and creative thinking throughout 2022.